cloudposse/terraform-aws-tfstate-backend/README.md

 __NOTE:__ The operators of the module (IAM Users) must have permissions to create S3 buckets and DynamoDB tables when performing `terraform plan` and `terraform apply`

+__NOTE:__ This module cannot be used to apply changes to the `mfa_delete` feature of the bucket.
+Changes regarding mfa_delete can only be made manually using the root credentials with MFA of the AWS Account where the bucket resides.
+Please see: https://github.com/terraform-providers/terraform-provider-aws/issues/62

 ---